 Bazalgette Tunnel Limited (trading name “Tideway”) ("We") are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 2018, the General Data Protection Regulation (2016/679) and any legislation that amends or replaces those laws in England and Wales (the “Data Protection Laws”), the data controller is Bazalgette Tunnel Limited whose registered office is at Cottons Centre, Cottons Lane, London SE1 2QG.
+For the purpose of the Data Protection Act 2018 and the UK General Data Protection Regulation, the Privacy & Electronic Communications Regulations (PECR) and, at all times, any legislation that amends or replaces those laws in England and Wales (the “Data Protection Laws”), the data controller is Bazalgette Tunnel Limited whose registered office is at Cottons Centre, Cottons Lane, London SE1 2QG.